 - Children are expected to complete extended independent writing within English lessons (at the end of each The Write Stuff unit of work) and across the curriculum

-- Spelling is taught from Years R-2 using Read Write Inc. Spelling, which is an interactive spelling programme, teaching spellings in a fun and engaging way
+- Spelling is taught from Years R-2 using Read Write Inc.

 - In Key Stage 1, the teaching of Grammar and Punctuation is embedded within English lessons; full coverage is ensured through the use of the Read Write Inc. programme